List of The Office (American TV series) characters: Michael Scott

 Michael Gary Scott (Steve Carell) is the regional manager of Dunder Mifflin in Scranton, Pennsylvania.
 He is originally based on David Brent, his counterpart in the British version of The Office.
-However, Scott develops into a significantly different character than him as the series progresses.
+However, Scott develops into a significantly different character from him as the series progresses.

-Michael Scott departs the series during the seventh season, however he returns in the series finale to be a surprise guest at Dwight and Angela’s wedding.
+Michael Scott departs the series during the seventh season; however he returns in the series finale to be a surprise guest at Dwight and Angela's wedding.

 Dwight Schrute

 Dwight Kurt Schrute III (Rainn Wilson) is a salesman at Dunder Mifflin and the assistant to the regional manager for the majority of the series, until he becomes regional manager in Season 9.
 The character is based on Gareth Keenan of the original British version of the show.
 He is the only character to both appear and have dialogue in every episode of the series.

 Jim Halpert

-James "Jim" Duncan Halpert (John Krasinski) is introduced as a sales representative at the Scranton branch of paper distribution company Dunder Mifflin, before temporarily transferring to the Stamford branch in the third season.
+James Duncan "Jim" Halpert (John Krasinski) is introduced as a sales representative at the Scranton branch of paper distribution company Dunder Mifflin, before temporarily transferring to the Stamford branch in the third season.
 Upon the merger of Scranton and Stamford branches, he becomes Assistant Regional Manager, and later co-manager alongside Michael Scott during the sixth season.
 The character is based on Tim Canterbury from the original version of The Office.